oracle/ojdbc-extensions/ojdbc-provider-observability/README.md

 driver which will be notified whenever events are generated in the driver and will publish these events into Open Telemetry.
 These events include:
  * roundtrips to the database server
- * AC begin and sucess
+ * AC begin and success
  * VIP down event

-The following attributes are added the the traces for each event:
+The following attributes are added the traces for each event:
  * **Roundtrips**
     * Connection ID
     * Database Operation